ThOliveira23/Monopoles/MonoAnalyzerPhoton/README.md

 2. MonoPhotonAnalysis_*.root : all cutflow plots and N-1 plots written in ROOT file.

+### Update for the two strategies and the four processes:

+The code is designed to run with:
+Two Strategies: Photon and PFMET
+Four processes: SpinHalf_DrellYan, SpinZero_DrellYan, SpinHalf_PhotonFusion, SpinZero_PhotonFusion

+The script "run" is designed to run through all four processes and mass points.
+To be executed with `./run` Production of a logfile, which should be changed to match the selected strategy.
+The MonoAnalyzerPhoton function had a string process added to account for all the processes.

+`root -l -q "src/MonoAnalyzerPhoton.cc("2018","1000",\"SpinHalf_DY",1 ,0)" `

+For the change between the two strategies:

+1. Photon strategy:

+`const double MonoCuts::e55Cut_ = 200.0;`
+`const double MonoCuts::e55Cut2016_ = 175.0;`
+`const double MonoCuts::PFMET_pt_Cut_= 0.0;`

+2. PFMET strategy:

+`const double MonoCuts::e55Cut_ = 0.0;`
+`const double MonoCuts::e55Cut2016_ = 0.0;`
+`const double MonoCuts::PFMET_pt_Cut_= 400.0;`
+`const double MonoCuts::PFMET_pt_Cut2016_= 500.0; `

 ### other

 Don't care about the "warning" message.

 Contact Lin if you have any questions: lshih@cern.ch

+Contact Thales: tmenezes@cern.ch